sinnykumari/enhancements/enhancements/ocp-coreos-layering.md

 (Alternatively, we may be able to provide a "bootstrap pull secret" that allows doing a pull-through from the in-cluster registry)

+ If we do try changing the pointer config, we may be able to have that be the sole source of provisioning configuration, and then there is no MCS at all - everything else lives in the container image.

 #### Drain and reboot

-The MCD will continue to perform drain and reboots.
+The MCO will continue to perform drain and reboots.

 #### Single Node OpenShift